Pennsylvania Online Poker

 Online poker company predictions

 2018 was a landmark time for gaming company partnerships.
 It seemed that no week passed without another announcement about a new corporate alliance.
-So, things can change rapidly about which companies have access to the licenses in the Keystone State.
+One year later, things can still change rapidly about which companies have access to the licenses in the Keystone State.

 Nevertheless, we can make some guesses as to which companies will be establishing a presence in Pennsylvania.
 There are four frontrunners right now, due to their connections both within and outside the state.
 Here they are, along with their most relevant corporate ties:

 - 888 Poker/WSOP.com

 - A signed business deal with MGM, which translates to access with Boyd Gaming properties

 - Expanding American reach through partnerships